gauravleo40/Data-Science-Content-for-beginners/Python Programming/08 Tuples as data structures.md

 ### Why we need data structures like Tuples

-When you begin working with more than one piece of data at a time, you need a way to keep them together — not scattered across different variables.
+When you begin working with more than one piece of data at a time, you need a way to keep them together, not scattered across different variables.
 That’s where Python’s **data structures** come in.

 A **tuple** is one of the simplest yet most reliable ways to store multiple values together.
-It’s a basic building block — a lightweight structure where you can store several items inside a single variable.
+It’s a basic building block, a lightweight structure where you can store several items inside a single variable.

 Think of it as a **container** that holds things together just as they are.